• Skip to primary navigation

 Instructions

-• In a heavy-bottomed pot, melt the butter over medium heat.
+• In a heavy-bottomed pot, melt the butter over medium-low heat.
 Add the flour and mix well to make a roux.
 Cook, stirring frequently, until the mixture is pale yellow, about 5 minutes.

 • Whisk the stock into the roux a little at a time, allowing the roux to absorb the liquid before adding more (this will help avoid lumps).

-• Add cooked turkey and gnocchi and gently simmer for an additional 5-10 minutes.
+• Add cooked turkey, gnocchi, and heavy cream, then gently simmer for an additional 5-10 minutes.

 Notes

-The cooked turkey can be leftover turkey meat, however you can also use raw turkey and cook it in the soup before shredding it.
+The cooked turkey can be leftover turkey meat, however, you can also use raw turkey and cook it in the soup.

 Tried this Recipe?
 Pin it Today!Mention @FoxValleyFoodie or tag #foxvalleyfoodie!